open-telemetry/opentelemetry-erlang-contrib/instrumentation/opentelemetry_httpoison/README.md

 In the example above:

-* `Telepoison.setup/1` is called with no `Keyword list` options
+* `OpentelemetryHTTPoison.setup/1` is called with no `Keyword list` options
 * `:ignore` is passed as the value for `:ot_resource_route` `Keyword list` option

 Given the above, the `http.route` attribute will not be set to any value

 ## How it works

-Telepoison, when executing an HTTP request to an external service, creates an OpenTelemetry span, injects the [trace context propagation headers](https://www.w3.org/TR/trace-context/) in the request headers, and ends the span once the response is received.
+OpentelemetryHTTPoison, when executing an HTTP request to an external service, creates an OpenTelemetry span, injects the [trace context propagation headers](https://www.w3.org/TR/trace-context/) in the request headers, and ends the span once the response is received.
 It automatically sets some of the [HTTP span attributes](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/trace/semantic_conventions/http.md) like `http.status`, `http.host` etc, based on the request and response data.

-Telepoison by itself is not particularly useful: it becomes useful when used in conjunction with a "server-side" opentelemetry-instrumented library, e.g. [opentelemetry_plug](https://github.com/opentelemetry-beam/opentelemetry_plug).
+OpentelemetryHTTPoison by itself is not particularly useful: it becomes useful when used in conjunction with a "server-side" opentelemetry-instrumented library, e.g. [opentelemetry_plug](https://github.com/opentelemetry-beam/opentelemetry_plug).
 These do the opposite work: they take the trace context information from the request headers, and they create a [SERVER](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/trace/api.md#spankind) span which becomes the currently active span.